EDF Energy is one of the largest energy companies in the UK. It is a wholly owned subsidiary of the mainly French state-owned EDF Group.

 - Science Media Centre - EDF was listed as a funder in 2012

-- Juliette Jowitt, Nuclear reactor reprieve puts UK energy plans in doubt, Monday 21 May 2012
+- Juliette Jowitt, Nuclear reactor reprieve puts UK energy plans in doubt, The Guardian, Monday 21 May 2012

 - EDF International Presence EDF Group website (accessed November, 2006) EDF Energy profile, LinkedIn, accessed 10 August 2012